 3. Enact fiscally responsible tax reform.
 The recent tax cuts fell far short of the fundamental tax reform that is needed.
 Reforms should improve simplicity and fairness, encourage economic growth, and reduce the deficit.
 This can be done by addressing the more than $1.5 trillion in tax breaks that complicate the tax code, which will provide money to lower rates and reduce the deficit.
 Importantly, tax reform should not add to the debt or rely on overly optimistic claims about reforms paying for themselves.

 4. Stop digging the debt hole deeper by paying for all new initiatives.
 The president and Congress should promise to not make the debt situation worse.
-Trillion-dollar budget deficits are already projected to return within two years.
+Trillion-dollar budget deficits are already projected to return this year.
 If Washington acts irresponsibly, deficits and debt will rise even higher.
 The first rule to getting out of a hole is to stop digging, and there’s a simple way to do that: offset the costs of all new spending initiatives or tax cuts.
 Congress should abide by “pay as you go” and the president should veto legislation that adds to the debt.